Asking for second opinion

 Possible disadvantages

 • Waiting for a second opinion may mean your treatment is delayed.
-The person you see for a second opinion will also need to get information from your first doctor, which can take time.
-It may be worth asking your current consultant if a delay in treatment may cause you any harm.
+The person you ask for a second opinion will also need to get information from your first doctor, which can take time.
+You could ask your current cancer doctor if a delay in treatment may cause you any harm.

 • If you are offered a different treatment, you may be asked to decide which treatment to have.
 Some people find this difficult and worry about whether they will make the right decision.

-• You may have to travel a long way to a different hospital to see another specialist.
-You may also then need to have your treatment at that hospital.
-This might not be easy for you or your family and may mean extra travelling costs.
+• You may have to travel a long way to a different hospital to meet another specialist, or to have your treatment at that hospital.
+This might be difficult and may mean extra travelling costs.

 Preparing for your second opinion appointment

-Here are some examples of questions you may want to ask.
+Here are some examples of questions to ask when getting a second opinion.

 • If the second opinion differs from the original one, what is the reason for this?